ECS-CS/Colgate/Capstone.md

 # 🚨 CHALLENGE 🚨

 1. Below we created a random number and store it in a variable named `random`.
-2. How do we use this value?
-We need to use this value to access an element in our array.
+2. How do we use this variable?
+We need to use this variable to access an element in our array.

 ```javascript
 function randomBGC(arr) {